OSP Metrics & Data

 Sponsored Activity Funding by Source

-The largest sponsor of research at the University is the federal government, which accounted for just over $358 million of awards received in the last fiscal year.
+The largest sponsor of research at the University is the federal government, which accounted for just over $400.6 million of awards received in the last fiscal year.
+This represents an increase of over $40 million from FY2019.

-The second largest sponsor was private industry, which accounted for $79.4 million and 16% of the total research funding.
+The second largest sponsor was private industry, which accounted for $74.1 million.
+This represents a decrease of approximately $5 million over last year, and 19% of the total research funding.

 Sponsored Project Funds by Federal Agency

 Our largest federal sponsor is the U.S. Department of Health and Human Services (DHHS).
-In 2019, we received $226.6 million in prime funding from DHHS.
-The National Science Foundation (NSF) provided $39 million in prime funding and was the second largest federal sponsor in 2019.
+In FY2020, we received approximately $261 million in prime funding from DHHS.
+The Department of Energy (DOE) provided $55 million in prime funding and was the second largest federal sponsor in 2020.

 For more sponsored project data and comparisons by administering department or college, please review the monthly trustee reports compiled and published by OSP.